In this session, we will perform reference-anchored modification calling

 position on every read?

-Other useful columns are the position along the reference ref_position
+Other useful columns are the position along the reference ref_position,

-the length of the read read_length
+the length of the read read_length etc.

 We can look up the full list in the official documentation here.

-modkit extract $input_mod_bam $output_tsv
+modkit extract full $input_mod_bam $output_tsv

 Discussion of the modBAM file format